leonmak/book-modern-java-in-action/contents/1_fundamentals/1_Java_8_9_10_and_11_whats_happening/README.md

 2. Why is Java still changing?
 3. Functions In Java
 4. Streams
-5. Default methods and Java M
+5. Default methods and Java modules
 6. Other good iedas from functional programming
 7. Summary